 The course covers the entire text of the Book of Genesis (Creation, Man in the Garden, Genealogy of Mankind, Tower of Babel, Ten Trials of Avraham, Covenant, Sodom, Eliezer & Rivka, Laban, Avraham vs Isaac, Jacob’s deception, Leah and Rachel, Laban, Eisav, Shechem, Yosef and the brothers, Yosef in Egypt, Persecution of brothers, Jacob’s blessing) with a range of well-known Midrashim, sections from the Talmud, medieval and modern commentaries.
-By the course end, students should be able to deal with a variety of issues in a relatively mature and sophisticated manner.

 Students study the first half of the book of Yechezkel, Ezekiel.
 The instructor explains the pshat, or basic meaning of the text, utilizing classical commentaries such as Rashi.
 Additionally, the instructor delves into the deeper meaning and messages of the text, applying its messages to life.

 The book of Daniel is a unique part of the Written Torah.
 It is mainly written in Aramaic and describes the fascinating and inspirational life of the prophet Daniel.
 Students will study Daniel, focusing on timeless messages, many of which relate to the Exile and its eventual end.
 In the second part of the course, the instructor explores Trei Asar, the shorter prophesies of the late Era of Prophecy.
-These prophecies speak of pivotal concepts such as sin, retribution, repentance, forgiveness, and redemption.
+These prophecies speak of fundamental concepts such as sin, retribution, repentance, forgiveness, and redemption.

 Students study the five megillot: Esther, Shir HaShirim, Kohelet, Eicha, and Ruth.
 The course focuses on the basic meaning of the text as well as the deeper meaning within it.
+Commentaries are included in the discussion which allows for broader understanding of the text

 Students take an in-depth look at Moshe’s famous entreaty to G-d in Parshat Va’etchanan.
 Students also delve into the symbolism, hidden meanings, and G-dly promises of success and survival in Exile that are contained in Jacob’s famous dream of the ladder.
 This advanced class incorporates a close reading of the text along with a practical application of lessons learned.